axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-01-Stellar2-GMP-v1.0.0.md

 ## Background

-1. These are the instructions for deploying Cooswasm for Stellar GMP V1.0.0
+1. These are the instructions for deploying Amplifier contracts for Stellar connection.
 2. The latest official release of axelar-amplifier should be used.

 ### Pre-requisite

-- Ensure that [External Gateway](../stellar/2025-01-Stellar-GMP-v1.0.0.md) is deployed first, as `VotingVerifier` relies on `External Gateway` due to `sourceGatewayAddress`.
+- Ensure that the [External Gateway](../stellar/2025-01-Stellar-GMP-v1.0.0.md) is deployed first, as `VotingVerifier` needs the `sourceGatewayAddress` which is the External Gateway address.

 ## Deployment